karki011/CourseMaterial/resources/git/commands.markdown

 ## Pull

-The `pull` command tells git that you’re wanting to pull any remote changes into your local copy:
+The `pull` command tells git that you're wanting to pull any remote changes into your local copy:

 ```bash
 # git pull <remote-name> <branch-name>